kontena/kontena/docs/using-kontena/volumes.md

 ### Scope: instance

-Instance scoped volumes are created per service instance so in practice each service instance will get it's own volume created.
+Instance scoped volumes are created per service instance so in practice each service instance (container) will get it's own volume.

 Suitable for services where each instance should have their own data and possible data replication happens on application layer.